dismedia/hangman/README.md

 # hangman
 hangman test in rxjs

-hangman game inplementation in rxjs.
+hangman game implementation in rxjs.